-I recently met with a few PR students from my alma mater at an event in Little Rock.
-One of the students told me about a blog she’d just started.
+I recently had a conversation with a friend who told me about a blog she was starting.
 She was trying to figure out a topic to blog about.
-Being someone who works on blogs for a living, she asked me for advice.
+Being someone who has a little experience with blogs, she asked me for advice.
 Here’s how it went:

 Me: So what’s the overall theme of your blog?

-Her: Well I was thinking about, “In the life of a twenty-something.”
+Her: Well I was thinking about, “The life of a twenty-something.”

 Me: Mmmm … that’s too vague.
 You need to narrow your focus.
-What are your plans after graduation?
+You’re moving soon, right?

 Her: I’ve got a job lined up in Mississippi.

 Me: Okay, is there anything interesting in and around where you’ll be living?